-• Prerequisite: Information system, data management, organizational structure, basics of programming
+Prerequisite: Information system, data management, organizational structure, basics of programming Objectives:

-- 1. To introduce to student about project and its attributes. - 2.
+- 1 To introduce to st - 1.
+To introduce to student about project and its attributes. - 2.
 To make student realize difference between software project and other projects - 3.
 To make student understand project planning framework. - 4.
 To introduce to student need and concept of SDLC - 5.
 To provide to student a short induction to popular SDLC models used by industry - 6.
-To make student apprehend role and responsibilities of the software project manager - 7.
-To make student aware of IT project methodologies
+To make student apprehend role and responsibilities of the software project manager